project-oak/oak/docs/concepts.md

 converted to _different_ handle values, newly assigned (by the Runtime) in the numbering space of the receiving Node.
 (This is analogous to the [transfer of file descriptors between different UNIX processes](https://en.wikipedia.org/wiki/File_descriptor#File_descriptors_as_capabilities).)

+### Orphaned Channels

+A Channel is considered _orphaned_ in particular direction if operations on the Channel in that direction will never accomplish anything.

+- The read half of a Channel is orphaned if there are no live references to the write half of the Channel, and the Channel is empty.
+A read operation on an orphaned Channel will return `ErrChannelClosed`, indicating that no read operations on the Channel will ever succeed in future.
+- The write half of a Channel is orphaned if there are no live references to the read half of the Channel, regardless of whether the Channel currently contains messages or not.
+A write operation on an orphaned Channel will return `ErrChannelClosed`, indicating that any attempt to write messages to the Channel would just result in loss of the message.

+A Channel that is orphaned in both read and write directions is a Channel that has no live references to it, and is dropped.

 ### Invocations